 National Championships (19-21 July 1991)

-Most of the women’s squad crews didn’t go to Nat Champs the weekend after Lucerne, apart from the lightweight double of Claire Parker and Tonia Williams, who won by six seconds and Sue Appelboom who won both the lightweight (by nearly five seconds over Helen Mangan) and openweight (by 2.43 seconds over Kate Miller) single sculls, a feat which only she has ever achieved (repeating it in 1994).
+Most of the women’s squad crews didn’t go to Nat Champs the weekend after Lucerne, apart from the lightweight double of Claire Parker and Tonia Williams, who won the openweight event by over six seconds, and Sue Appelboom who won both the lightweight (by nearly five seconds over Helen Mangan) and openweight (by 2.4 seconds over Kate Miller) single sculls, a feat which only two women have ever achieved (Phoebe White did it the next year, and then Sue did it again in 1994).

-At this point Sue till didn’t know if she was going to be selected or not. sure if she was going to be selected to go to the World Championships or not.
+At this point Sue still didn’t know if she was going to be selected to go to the World Championships or not, though.
 “Everyone else knew whether they were going, so I think I sought out David Lister, the Chief Coach for Lightweight Women, and said, ‘Look, I’m the only one who doesn’t know, am I selected?’, and he said I was.”
 His decision must have been on the basis this Nat Champs double win, because her name was not included on the flight list for the pre-Championships training camp which was issued on Tuesday, 23 July, presumably having been prepared the previous week.
 Rowing magazine’s comment in its later report on the World Championships that, “[Her] selection never looked in doubt after a tremendous year in which she showed herself to be one of Britain’s top scullers,” doesn’t seem to have been fully shared by the team management who were only persuaded by her performance at Nat Champs.
 She never did get to go to Varese.
 “My training camp was on the Tideway!,” she observes, wryly.

 Varese training camp (7-15 August 1991)

 GB training camps in Varese invariably went well, helped enormously by the local microclimate which meant that conditions were usually excellent with very little wind, and this one was no exception.
-That said, the timing of it meant that the women’s team got back to Gatwick at 10pm on the 15 August but then had to be at Heathrow at 7am the next day to fly out to Vienna, meaning that they arrived at the Championships badly tired.
-The men’s lightweights started and ended the Varese camp two days earlier giving them time to regroup, sleep and do some laundry before heading to the Worlds.
+That said, the timing of it meant that when it ended, the women’s team got back to Gatwick at 10pm on the 15 August but then had to be at Heathrow at 7am the next day to fly out to Vienna, meaning that they arrived at the Championships badly tired.
+The men’s lightweights had started and ended the Varese camp two days earlier giving them time to draw breath, sleep and do some laundry before heading to the Worlds.